 A model of least restrictive practice should be employed before deciding to apply for a guardianship order for a patient with complex post-discharge care needs.

-Substitute decision making in Victoria and the law
+Supported and substitute decision-making in Victoria and the law

 Least restrictive practice